guettli/ten-flying-fingers/README.md

 characters which are received from the Linux evdev.
 For example on QWERTZ a `Z` is a `Y`and a `ö` is a `semicolon`.

-Use `tff print` to see which characters our keys emit.
+Use `tff print` to see which characters your keys emit.

 ## Sub-commands